-The New York State Department of State (DOS) requires all licensed real estate brokers, associate brokers and salespersons to complete 22.5 hours of approved continuing education within their license period, in order to renew their licenses.
-This includes three hours of approved fair housing training.
-These requirements do not apply to any practicing real estate broker who was licensed for at least 15 consecutive years prior to July 1, 2008.
-Real estate continuing education credit is granted for programs approved by the DOS only and offered only by DOS approved providers.
-Please note: Most of NYSAR’s national designation courses also carry DOS-approved continuing education credit.
+The New York State Department of State (DOS) requires all licensed real estate brokers, associate brokers and salespersons to complete 22.5 hours of approved continuing education within their license period in order to renew their licenses.
+This requirement includes at least three hours of approved fair housing and/or anti-discrimination training and one hour of agency training (2 hours during the licensee’s first license cycle) within their license period to renew their real estate license.